Mean-field control problems with multi-dimensional singular controls

-We allow for a dependence of the running, terminal and the jump cost as well as the drift and diffusion coefficient of the state process on both the current state-control pair and its distribution.
-Mean-field (or McKean-Vlasov) control problems with only regular controls have been studied by many authors including \cite{acciaio_extended_2019,pham_bellman_2018,djete_extended_2022,buckdahn_partial_2021}.
+We allow for a dependence of the running, terminal and the jump cost as well as the drift and diffusion coefficient of the state process on both the current state-control pair and their joint distribution.
+So called extended Mean-field (or McKean-Vlasov) control problems with only regular controls have been studied by many authors including \cite{acciaio_extended_2019,pham_bellman_2018,djete_extended_2022,buckdahn_partial_2021}.

-{Singular control problems involving mean-field terms} where the state dynamics and the running and terminal payoffs depend only on the law of the state process and the jump cost depends only on time have been considered in the context of mean-field games (MFGs) by many authors. \textcite{fu_mean_2017} studied MFGs with singular and regular controls; ergodic and supermodular MFGs where the players only interact through the reward functional but not the state dynamics have recently been studied in \autocites{cao_stationary_2022,dianetti_unifying_2022}; selected MFGs with singular controls and their respective $N$-player approximations were studied in, e.g.\@ \autocites{campi_mean-field_2022,cao_approximation_2023,cao_mfgs_2022,guo_stochastic_2019}.
+{Singular control problems involving mean-field terms} where the state dynamics and the running and terminal payoffs depend only on the law of the state process and the jump cost depends only on time have been considered in the context of mean-field games (MFGs) by many authors. \cite{fu_mean_2017} studied MFGs with singular and regular controls; ergodic and supermodular MFGs where the players only interact through the reward functional but not the state dynamics have recently been studied in \cite{cao_stationary_2022,dianetti_unifying_2022}; selected MFGs with singular controls and their respective $N$-player approximations were studied in, e.g.\@ \cite{campi_mean-field_2022,cao_approximation_2023,cao_mfgs_2022,guo_stochastic_2019}.

 { The dynamic programming principle (DPP) and the characterisation of the value function via quasi-variational inequalities (QVIs) for classical singular control problems were first established using probabilistic techniques by Haussmann and Suo \cite{haussmann_singular_1995,haussmann_singular_1995-1}.
 Subsequent research as in \cite{federico_characterization_2014} focused on characterising the resulting optimal free boundaries arising from such QVIs.
 De Angelis and Milazzo \cite{de_angelis_dynamic_2023} provided a rigorous DPP derivation for a large class of problems combining singular control with classical control and discretionary stopping. Žitković \cite{zitkovic_dynamic_2014} developed an abstract dynamic programming framework using controlled Markov families and martingale measures.
 Talbi, Touzi and Zhang \cite{talbi2021dynamic,talbi2022viscosity} considered the closely related optimal stopping problems in a mean-field setting, establishing a DPP and QVI characterisation of the value function.}